 - Gently fold the frozen raspberries and chopped white chocolate into the batter.

-- Scoop the batter into the lined muffin pan.
+- Scoop the chilled batter into the lined muffin pan.
 Fill each cup about ⅔ of the way.
 I like to use a large cookie scoop to do this.

 - Bake muffins at 425° for 5 minutes.
 Lower the oven temperature to 350° and bake for an additional 15-17 minutes.
 Muffins should have golden brown edges and the middles should bounce back a little when you poke them.